Carissa Moore is one of surfing's all time greats, in and out of the water

 Most of all, RISS is a high-energy, self-aware time capsule and cinematic party.
 It's Moore as a young woman, defining who she is and becoming the person she wants to be: someone who's a world champion, but also a real person who’s “perfectly imperfect,” as she says.

-Press play above to savour Peter Hamblin's 40-minute masterpiece and enjoy the full interview with Carissa about the movie here.
+Press play above to savor Peter Hamblin's 40-minute masterpiece and enjoy the full interview with Carissa about the movie here.

 05